pharmaverse/pharmaverse/content/contribute/ic/_index.en.md

 * Raise feedback via Issues for areas where you find potential package enhancements or bugs
 * For those packages with an open contribution model, develop new functionality and make pull requests to make your code available for re-use
 * For new pharmaverse package collaborations, volunteer for user testing to help the development team build robust solutions

+To help you find suitable open source packages to contribute your skills toward, check out [openpharma.pharmaverse.org](http://openpharma.pharmaverse.org/).
+Here you can see a range of open issues where developer teams are asking for support via "good first issue" or "help wanted" GitHub issue labels.
+You might even make the Leader Board!